 Project completed by: 12 months after execution of funding agreement

-The Sustainable Finance Mechanism (repayable grant) is to be repaid to your financier (and Sustainability Victoria) within 5 years.
+The Sustainable Finance Mechanism (repayable grant) is to be repaid to Sustainability Victoria within 5 years of the project commissioning.

 Tips for using SmartyGrants